FoxChrisRealTheGit/react-stylux/README.md

 ## Changelog
+**0.2.3**
+* Changed input so a backslash is not needed to seperate child elements, instead use {''} for anything not already wrapped in jsx or another component
+* updated pull quote 1 margin so the name is not cut off
+* updated pull quote 2 margin so it centers itself
+* updated heading 5's to be outlines, outline color is controlled through prop stroke='color'
+* dropdown nav 5 updated to have border rounding on outside borders and a shadow
+* responsive navbar1 now available - needs massive work, several issues are known and will hopefully be worked out in a few days

+* readme updated with table of contents linking to places
+* responsive section has slightly more detail to account for intial responsive navigation integration
+* updated readme for changes

 **0.2.2**
 * added overflow hidden to holders and containers
 * add border, borderleft, borderright, bordertop, and borderbottom to holders and containers